 Access is important to all of us and the requirements of the ADA help to build a better community for all of us.
 The ADA encompasses all types of disabilities and includes requirements for not just buildings and parks, but for programs, events, and services.

 BREC is working with ADA compliance specialists Altura Solutions to audit all of our current facilities and parks to determine the level of compliance.
 The consultants will also be evaluating BREC's programs and services offered to the public.
 The final document will include these analyses and a projected schedule for compliance with a proposed budget.
 As a part of the schedule, a priority matrix will be created to reflect the local community's input.

 - March – June 2018: Completed Audit of all Programs and Policies

 - April – September 2018: Completed physical audit of all BREC Park sites & facilities

-- June – October 2018: Compile audit findings and Establish Procedures
+- June – October 2018: Compiled audit findings and Establish Procedures

 - September 18, 2018: Completed Public Input Forum # 2

-- October 2018: Completion of Comprehensive Transition Plan and Presentation to the BREC Commission for approval and acceptance of plan
+- February 2019: Complete ADA Transition Plan Presentated to the BREC Commission: Approval and acceptance of plan